Nob Hill store manager frustrated with reported vandalism spree

 KRQE spoke with Chris Losack, a manager at Astro Zombies in Nob Hill.
 He said he came to work Saturday morning to find scorch marks on the popular mural that’s painted on the store.
 He also said this is atleast the fifth time someone has vandalized the business during the pandemic.

-Losack believes someone attempted to burn down the store sometime between 6:45 Friday night and 10 Saturday morning.
-He found scorch marks on the mural on the side of the business, that’s become a popular attraction over the years.
+Losack believes someone attempted to burn down the store sometime between 6:45 Friday night and 10:00 Saturday morning.
+He found scorch marks on the mural on the side of the business – which has become a popular attraction over the years.

 “This has been rampant the last several months and it’s frustrating,” said Losack.
 “It’s just a simple mural that people love and it draws attention to our store and it represents all the things we love as hobbyists.”